-Red Hills week has arrived, and we are all looking forward to having you in Tallahassee.
-The continuing COVID-19 rampage and now the EHV-1 have prompted Red Hills to pay close attention to biosecurity measures to ensure that you and your horses enjoy a safe, virus-free weekend!
+Red Hills weekend is fast approaching, and we are all looking forward to having you in Tallahassee.
+The continuing COVID-19 rampage and the heightened concerns about the EHV-1 outbreaks have prompted Red Hills to pay close attention to biosecurity measures to ensure that you and your horses enjoy a safe, virus-free weekend!

 Modified Arrival Process